VishnuTejasT/LOCKR/README.md

 ## Prerequisites

-To use this software, please install the following :
+To use this software, please install the following:

 ```bash
 1. Conda/Miniconda     # Visit this site on information to download Conda: https://www.anaconda.com/docs/getting-started/installation